Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

                                                +->| CALIB |
                                                   +-------+

-After an xclbin is downloaded, group3 will be added and the tree looks like the following::
+After a xclbin is downloaded, group3 will be added and the tree looks like the following::

                                 +-----------+